 After researching and performing your due diligence, you might still find yourself ready to buy a more expensive home.
 Maybe you need the space for your growing family or maybe you live in a city with a high cost of living.

 After all, in many places, the cost of monthly rent is just as expensive — or even more so — than an actual mortgage payment.
 There are several ways you can bring down that monthly payment.

-Start by trying to qualify for a better interest rate.
-You can do this by raising your credit score, reducing your debt, or increasing your earnings.
 It’s no secret that your credit history greatly affects your ability to borrow, and both your debt and wages impact the ever-important debt-to-income ratio.
 Most of these steps can’t be checked off in a weekend but can put you on a better path to financial stability.